tilezen/vector-datasource/docs/attribution.md

 ```

-### openstreetmapdata.com
+### osmdata.openstreetmap.de

-We include OSM-derived water and earth polygons from [openstreetmapdata.com](http://openstreetmapdata.com) at mid- and high-zooms.
+We include OSM-derived water and earth polygons from [osmdata.openstreetmap.de](https://osmdata.openstreetmap.de) at mid- and high-zooms.
 This data is under the OSM ODbL license.

 ```
 © OpenStreetMap contributors